Affective Digital Histories

 Affective Digital Histories was a research project investigating how community ties and bonds have changed, and continue to change, through periods of decline and regeneration of urban landscapes in some of Britain's post-industrial towns and cities.
 The archival materials that document these changes can be difficult to access and are currently scattered in different places.
 The University of Leicester was awarded a number of research grants to do the work of collecting, analysing and digitising the data that exists.

-This project was part of ‘Affective Digital Histories’, a project being run from 1st October 2013 to 31st March 2015 by the University of Leicester with funding from the Arts and Humanities Research Council (AHRC).
+The project ran from October 2013 to March 2015 and was led by the University of Leicester with funding from the Arts and Humanities Research Council (AHRC).